We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Marco +0 points · over 6 years ago
+Marco +0 points · about 7 years ago

 I had a sleep test about 5 years ago and was diagnosed with mixed sleep apnea, about an AHI of 50.
 Between my sleep doc, respiratory therapist and equipment provider I got almost no useful assistance in sorting out masks, pressures and machines.
 I had zero confidence in my "sleep doctor" who was a retreaded psychologist.
 He had no interest in working with me so that I could optimize my pressure settings.
 The sleep center I used was a joke and seemed to be only interested in maximizing their insurance payments.